kai687/sphinxawesome-theme/docs/docs/use.rst

 ``nav_include_hidden`` (default: ``True``)
    By default, Sphinx prints a list of links when a toctree_ directive is used to include links to other topics.
-Including the ``:hidden:`` option lets the content be included, but the list of links will not be written on the page itself.
+Including the ``:hidden:`` option lets the content be included, but the list of links isn't written on the page itself.
 This theme shows navigation links by default in a navigation menu on the left.
-Repeating the list of links in the main content area is not necessary.
+Repeating the list of links in the main content area isn't necessary.

    .. _toctree: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree